rafailsialakis/Cyclic-Redundancy-Check/README.md

 Features
 Supports any CRC polynomial: You can specify the polynomial used for the CRC computation.
 Message validation: Verify whether the received message has been transmitted without error.
-Customizable CRC width: Adjust the width of the CRC (e.g., 8-bit, 16-bit, 32-bit).
+Customizable CRC computation: Adjust the parameters as needed for your use case.
 CRC Algorithm
 The CRC algorithm takes a binary message and performs division using binary arithmetic with a predetermined generator polynomial.
 The remainder of this division is the CRC code, which is appended to the original message.

-CRC Formula
+CRC Formula:

+scss
+Copy code
 R(x) = M(x) * x^k % G(x)
 Where: